benkuly/trixnity/website/docs/logging.md

 # Logging

-This project uses [kotlin-logging](https://github.com/MicroUtils/kotlin-logging).
-On JVM this needs a logging backend.
+This project uses [Lognity](https://gitlab.com/connect2x/lognity) for logging.
-You can use for example `implementation("ch.qos.logback:logback-classic:<version>")`.
+Lognity is highly configurable and integrates with existing libraries and APIs like java.logging, slf4j and Ktor.